Want to create videos without appearing in them? Here are 10 video creation ideas for introverts to help you make amazing videos for business.

-But the truth is, you don’t have to appear on video in person in order to be an effective video marketer.
+But the truth is, you don’t even have to appear on video in person or even record the audio in your own voice in order to be an effective video marketer.

-Think of some of the viral videos you’ve shared – cat videos, images turned into a video, cooking demonstrations – not a face to be seen, more than likely.
+Think of some of the new viral videos on social media you’ve may have shared – cat videos, images turned into a video, cooking demonstrations – not a face to be seen, more than likely.

 - 10 Video Creation Ideas For Introverts